 This cybersecurity incident started in the mid of 2019.
 Then, the MGM employees discovered unauthorized access to a server.
 From that day, the stolen information was being shared in several hacking forums.

 After the cybersecurity incident got revealed, immediately MGM notified the impacted individuals.
 In February, once again there was a data breach and as a result, information of MGM hotel users was published openly, on an accessible forum.

 Take Action Now: Protect your data with continuous assessment of your system.

 Impact: Disruption of client services, revenue and impact on margins.
 The company paid $50-70 M for ransom.

 On April 18, 2020, Cognizant Technology Solutions (CTS), was hit by Maze ransomware cyber-attack, which resulted in service disruption of company’s clients.

-During a ransomware attack, attackers generally infect the company’s systems with virus, steal the data, and demand payment from the company to restore the data.
+During a ransomware data breach attack, attackers generally infect the company’s systems with the virus, steal the data, and demand payment from the company to restore the data.
 But, in case of Cognizant Maze ransomware, attackers threatened the company to pay the ransom or they would publish the breached information online.

 Later, in May, Cognizant revealed that it paid a ransom of $50-70 million to cyber attackers to restore its services.

 Take Action Now: Always keep your systems updated.
 Employ an effective way to defend against ransomware attacks.